Andy-J-marshall/stanningley-bowls/README.md

 Update the `get-latest-stats` script in `package.json` to point to the new year's xlsx file.

 Update the `teamDetails.py` script with the updated list of players, traitorPlayers, duplicateTeamMemberNames and teamDays.
+Reset the transferredPlayers to empty objects for each league.

 Update the `Utils.py` script: deduplicateNames, anonymiseNames, otherTeams, otherDuplicatePlayers and otherLeagues (any leagues added to teamDays in `teamDetails.py` will need to be removed from here).